MaryJo-Nelson/Merlins-SAC/README.md

 than build their own nests, they use abandoned nests built by crows and hawks.
-Merlins have been known to nest in both conifer and deciduous trees, as well as on the ground and in cliffs, though in the northern great plains they appear to have a preference for conifer trees.
+Merlins have been known to nest in both conifer and deciduous trees, as well as on the ground and in cliffs, though in the northern great plains they appear to have a preference for conifer trees in urban settings (Warkentin et al 2020).
+Merlins were quite rare in Minnesota 100 years ago when they were mainly found north of the border, but recently their breeding territory has been expanding south into the upper mid-west, helped by their claiming nests of other birds (Kondrad 2020).
 Many Merlin nests have been reported in Spruce trees in North Dakota (Konrad et al. 2020).
 While breeding season typically runs from March to July, local lore suggests that breeding Merlins begin to arrive back to the area as early as February.

 Our ultimate goal for this spring is to find as many Merlin nest sites as possible and to create a database listing their locations as well as